 - 2022 List of Themes Submission on Failure to Comply & Refusal to Repair; Organized Abandonment & Environmental Racism; Racist Carceral Logics: Guantánamo, Immigration Detention, and Family Regulation; and Systematic Disenfranchisement: Voting Apartheid and Suppression of Dissent by Indigenous, Black & Palestinian human rights defenders.

 CCR also contributed to the 2022 review process by authoring the following shadow report:

 - 2022 Center for Constitutional Rights report (co-authored with The Descendants Project, Inclusive Louisiana, and Concerned Citizens of St. John Parish) on Environmental Racism and the Desecration of Black History in Louisiana

 2014 CERD Review Process of the U.S. Government

-In August 2014, the U.S. Government was reviewed by the UN CERD Committee with regards to its human rights commitments under the International Convention on the Elimination of all Forms of Racial Discrimination (CERD).
-In August 2014, the CERD Committee issued its Concluding Observations, and asked for the U.S. Government to follow up one year later, focusing on the topics of excessive use of force, immigrants, and Guantanano Bay.
-This official one-year follow up took place on May 13, 2016.
+In August 2014, the U.S. Government was reviewed by the UN CERD Committee with regard to its human rights obligations under the International Convention on the Elimination of all Forms of Racial Discrimination (CERD).
+In August 2014, the CERD Committee issued its Concluding Observations, and asked for the U.S. Government to follow up one year later, focusing on the topics of excessive use of force, immigrants, and Guantanamo Bay.
+This official one-year follow-up took place on May 13, 2016.